Effun-141/Effun-141.github.io/index.md

 <br/>

 # Research Interests
-My goal is to enhance the intelligence of robots 🤖, enabling them to perceive and understand the world like humans do, so that they can be truly applied in human life and work collaboratively with people.
+My goal is to enhance the intelligence of robots 🤖, enabling them to perceive and understand the world like humans do, so that they can be truly applied in human life and work collaboratively with people. :tropical_fish:

 To achieve this, my research interests focus on
 * **Visul SLAM in dynamic scene**